days to

 ball1.gif (1653 bytes) Itchy feeling in the mouth or throat

-Self-care for allergies can be approached in a number of ways.
+Self-care for allergy can be approached in a number of ways.
 To make it easier, doctors recommend trying these simple steps first:

 ball1.gif (1653 bytes) Watch what you eat

-ball1.gif (1653 bytes) Work with a professional who specializes in food sensitivities to see if certain foods are causing your allergies
+ball1.gif (1653 bytes) Work with a professional who specializes in food sensitivities to see if certain foods are causing your allergy

 ball1.gif (1653 bytes) Clean it up